top of page

 My other professional profiles

 Being a NARM Master Therapist means I have completed the full formal training in the NeuroAffective Relational Model.
-Gaining advanced knowledge in mental healthcare and psychology through the training, I integrate NARM principles and skills into every session I offer.
+Gaining advanced knowledge in providing psychotherapy through the training, I integrate NARM principles and skills into almost every session I offer.

-NARM is a powerful therapeutic approach specifically designed to address complex trauma and the internal patterns that affect quality of life that often emerges alongside it.
-These patterns usually began as adaptations to early adversity, but can become automatic and unhelpful when the original source of stress is no longer present.
+NARM is a therapeutic approach specifically designed to address complex trauma and the internal patterns that affect quality of life that often emerges alongside it.
+These patterns usually began as adaptations to early adversity, but can become automatic and unhelpful when responding to a source of stress that is no longer present.

 One of the things I appreciate most about NARM is how well it translates to online therapy.
 As long as you are in a private, comfortable space where you can safely turn inward, we can do this work together from anywhere.
 While many nature-based or mindfulness approaches focus on awareness of the external world, NARM centers on your internal world in how you relate to your own thoughts, sensations, and emotions in the present moment as the foundation for healing.

-NARM is both trauma-informed and rooted in depth psychology.
+NARM is trauma-informed and depth-oriented.
 It recognizes the impact of unprocessed trauma and the role of the subconscious in shaping our lives.
 Sessions are experiential and mindfulness-based, meaning we work together in real-time with what arises.
 This approach is also relational as we pay attention to how you’re feeling in our present connection, and somatic in including the awareness of physical sensations and nervous system shifts that happen as part of the healing process.

 As a NARM therapist, I skillfully work within the four pillars of the model: